Karan4789/rag-langchain-starter/README.md

 ### Prerequisites

 *   Python 3.8+
+*   [Ollama](https://ollama.com/) installed and running locally.
-*   An API key from an LLM provider (e.g., OpenAI).
+*   A Google API key for the Gemini model.

 ### Setup

 1.  **Clone the repository**
     ```bash
     git clone <your-repository-url>
-    cd rag
+    cd rag-langchain-starter
     ```

 2.  **Create and activate a virtual environment**